-In January 2006, our direct parent companies, CCH II and CCH II Capital Corp. issued \$450 million in debt securities, the proceeds of which were provided to Charter Operating, which used such funds to reduce borrowings, but not commitments, under the revolving portion of its credit facilities.
+In January 2006, our direct parent companies, CCH II and CCH II Capital Corp. issued \$450 million in debt securities, the proceeds of which were provided to us and were used to reduce borrowings, but not commitments, under the revolving portion of its credit facilities.

-In April 2006, Charter Operating completed a \$6.85 billion refinancing of its credit facilities including a new \$350 million revolving/term facility (which converts to a term loan no later than April 2007), a \$5.0 billion term loan due in 2013, and certain amendments to the existing \$1.5 billion revolving credit facility.
+In April 2006, we completed a \$6.85 billion refinancing of our credit facilities including a new \$350 million revolving/term facility (which converts to a term loan no later than April 2007), a \$5.0 billion term loan due in 2013, and certain amendments to the existing \$1.5 billion revolving credit facility.
 In addition, the refinancing reduced margins on Eurodollar rate term loans to 2.625% from a weighted average of 3.15% previously, and margins on base rate term loans to 1.625% from a weighted average of 2.15% previously.
 Concurrent with this refinancing, the CCO Holdings bridge loan was terminated.